eedugon/eck-logs-and-metrics/docs/namespaced_logs_kubernetes_data_streams.md

 ### Challenges:

 - Doing this with filebeat and autodiscover is technically easy if we don't want to use any kind of ILM associated to the final destination.
-In such case we only need to configure something like that in our filebeat:
+In such case we only need to configure something like this in our filebeat:

 ```
 output.elasticsearc.index: "filebeat-%{[agent.version]}-%{[kubernetes.namespace]:missing}-%{+yyyy.MM.dd}"
 ```

-- If we want to perform this integration with __standard ILM__ it's critical to know the namespaces in advance, as we must perform the [bootstrapping]() of the initial index + the alias before shipping any data (filebeat automatic ILM setup doesn't work for multiple indices).
+- If we want to perform this integration with __[standard ILM](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html)__ it's critical to know the namespaces in advance, as we must perform the [bootstrapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started-index-lifecycle-management.html#ilm-gs-alias-bootstrap) of the initial index + the alias before shipping any data (filebeat automatic ILM setup doesn't work for multiple indices).
 Also, if we create a new namespace and Elasticsearch index + alias wasn't bootstrapped problems will occur as we will end up having real indices instead of using aliases for writting the data, so ILM won't really work.

-- With [data streams]() this will work perfectly fine, as `data streams` are internally using ILM and they don't require the initial index to be bootstrapped.
+- With Elasticsearch [data streams](https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html) this will work perfectly fine, as `data streams` are internally using ILM and they don't require the initial index to be bootstrapped.

 For this example we are not converting `filebeat*` to data streams as I don't want to interfere with the standard indices.
 We will be relying on the default `logs-*-*` pattern that by default comes associated with data streams in Elasticsearch `7.10+`.

+If you want to use an special pattern (not covered by the buil-in template for data streams) you just need to create first in Elaticsearch a template to cover that patter and ensure the `data_stream` option is selected, as explained in the official tutorial [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started-index-lifecycle-management.html#ilm-gs-apply-policy)

 ### Manifest Highlights: